-This involves extending Wharf 8, around 1.5 hectares of reclamation, dredging, and rebuilding the outer breakwater structure.
+This involves extending Wharf 8, around one hectare of reclamation, dredging, and rebuilding the outer breakwater structure.
 We will also be upgrading the Southern Log Yard with our award-winning stormwater treatment system, so run-off from the entire port is captured.

 Originally built more than 90 years ago, the slipway is in need of some major maintenance, repairs and upgrades.
 These will also ensure we can safely manoeuvre two large vessels in the basin next to Wharf 7.

 The construction will involve removing the old rusted sheet pile wall, maintaining the river training wall, reshaping the slipway edge and armouring it with boulders to protect this important asset.
 These measures will also enhance the habitat for juvenile crayfish and marine invertebrates within the harbour.

 Forging closer connections with hapū and iwi is fundamental to the future success of all projects at Eastland Port.
 As part of the consenting process, we’ve formalised a consultative partnership with the hapū of Tūranganui-a-Kiwa, to ensure cultural values and relationships are considered and recognised throughout our developments.